Designing SOCs

-That Empower People, Not Just Technology
+That Prioritize Operators, Not Just Tech

 Rest here, weary traveler.
 Much has been written about Security Operations Centers (SOCs)—often generated by AI and lacking real-world insights into designing or improving the physical space of a SOC.
 If you’re looking for generic advice on cyber security, you can start (here)